jullienl/HPE-Synergy-baremetal/readme.md

 By default, Ansible executes tasks on a maximum of 5 hosts in parallel.
 If you want to increase the parallelism and have the provisioning tasks executed on more hosts simultaneously, you can modify this value directly in the playbooks using the `ansible_forks` variable.

-  > It's important to note that while parallel execution can significantly improve performance, it also increases resource consumption on the Ansible control machine.
+  > **Note**: It's important to note that while parallel execution can significantly improve performance, it also increases resource consumption on the Ansible control machine.
 Therefore, it's recommended to test and tune the value of `ansible_forks` based on your specific environment to find the optimal balance between performance and resource usage.

 ## Configure Windows DNS Server